Skip to main content

 Collagen and elastin are frequent victims of free radical damage.
 These structural proteins are responsible for the density and bounce associated with a youthful complexion.
 When weakened, they are unable to provide much-needed structural support and, as a result, the visible signs of aging (including sagging skin and fine lines and wrinkles) begin to develop.

-As an antioxidant, Vitamin C helps stave off the visible signs of aging caused by free radical damage.
-In fact, a 2007 study by the American Journal Of Clinical Nutrition found that women aged 40-74 who consumed high levels of Vitamin C appeared to have fewer fine lines and wrinkles and less overall dryness in their skin.
+As an antioxidant, vitamin C helps stave off the visible signs of aging caused by free radical damage.
+In fact, a 2007 study by the American Journal Of Clinical Nutrition found that women aged 40-74 who consumed high levels of vitamin C appeared to have fewer fine lines and wrinkles and less overall dryness in their skin.

-The Yuzu Solid Body Oil gets its Vitamin C from the tart and aromatic citrus fruit, yuzu, which is chock full of strong antioxidants that promote the appearance of firmness and improved elasticity to help visibly renew the skin.
+The Yuzu Solid Body Oil gets its vitamin C from the tart and aromatic citrus fruit, yuzu, which is chock full of strong antioxidants that promote the appearance of firmness and improved elasticity to help visibly renew the skin.

 Benefits Of Vitamin C Infographic